mrminhaz87/Railway-IT-OT-Demo/attack/OT_attack_case3_ddosModbusAttack.md

 ### Background Knowledge

 Within this section, we aim to provide fundamental, general knowledge about each respective system and elucidate the Tactics, Techniques, and Procedures (TTP) associated with the attack vectors.
 This foundational information will serve as a primer for understanding the intricate details of the systems involved and the methodologies employed in the attack scenarios.
-We will introduce 4 main parts so you can got more detailed information about the whole project
+We will introduce 4 main parts so you can got more detailed information about the whole case study :

 1. Distributed denial-of-service attack background knowledge
 2. Railway[Metro] IT/OT Mini Cyber Range System and The Train Control HMI System
 3. C2 Based DDoS Attack Management System
-4. Modbus-TCP PLC DDoS attacker
+4. Modbus-TCP PLC DDoS attacker Program

 ##### Distributed denial-of-service attack